Motivate (company)

 Motivate LLC (formerly Alta Bicycle Share and also Motivate International Inc.) is a company based in New York City that services bicycle sharing systems and other urban services in North America.

 The systems provide a flexible method for completing short trips, as contrasted with the longer rentals offered by traditional bike rental companies.
-In July 2018, a portion of the company was acquired by Lyft, with the service arm portion of the business staying private and renamed Motivate LLC.
+Since 2018, Motivate has been a subsidiary of Lyft.

 History

 Alta Bicycle Share was formed in 2010.

-Motivate was listed in Fast Company's "World's Most Innovative Companies" for 2014 under its previous name.
+Alta was listed in Fast Company's "World's Most Innovative Companies" for 2014 in February 2014.

 In October 2014, it was announced that the company had been acquired by Bikeshare Holdings LLC and would be relocating headquarters from Portland, Oregon to New York City under the leadership of Jay Walder.

+Following the acquisition, Alta rebranded to Motivate on January 14, 2015.

 Subsequently, Motivate announced its acquisition of 8D Technologies, the technology provider for a number of the systems it already operated, in February 2017.
 In July 2018, Lyft announced that it would acquire Motivate and continue to operate it as a standalone business.